 What is Migration Assistant and how do I get it?

 Migration Assistant is a utility Apple includes in the Utilities folder of every Mac.
 You'll see it when you first start up your Mac, when your Mac asks you if you want to transfer data over from another Mac, a Time Machine backup, or a PC.
 Apple makes the app freely available for download for transferring to your Mac.
 You'll need specific software, depending on what macOS or OS X operating system you're transferring to.
 You'll need to download the Migration Assistant software to your PC before you begin.
 Below are the following software links, depending on which Mac operating system you're migrating too.

-Migration Assistant will help you transfer files from a PC running Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10 operating systems.
+Migration Assistant will help you transfer files from a PC running Windows 7, Windows 8, or Windows 10 operating systems.
 The Mac and the PC both have to be running Migration Assistant.